sap-tutorials/Tutorials/tutorials/private-link-onboarding/private-link-onboarding.md

 ### Define quota in your subaccount

 You can distribute entitlements and quotas across subaccounts within a global account.
-Under **Remaining Global Quota**, you see how much quota is still available across your global account.
+Under **Remaining Global Quota**, you can see how much quota is still available across your global account.
 See also [Manage Entitlements Using the Cockpit](btp-cockpit-entitlements).

 Use **+** and **-** to increase or decrease the quota of the SAP Private Link service plan according to your needs.